abhayks1/mosaic-pm/specification-discussions/20200214-subgraph-gen1-facilitator.md

 1. As a user of subgraph, I should be able to deploy subgraph for auxiliary.

 ## Tasks
-1. Create new repoository mosaic-subgraph
+1. Create new repository mosaic-subgraph.

 1. While deploying subgraph, unique subgraph name needs to be provided for deployment.
 The standard format followed is `<prefix>/<postfix>`.
-Below is the proposed subgraph name format: `mosaic/{origin|aux}-erc20gateway`.
+Below is the proposed subgraph name format: `mosaic/{origin|aux}-erc20gateway`. e.g. mosaic/origin-erc20gateway, mosaic/aux-erc20gateway

 1. Define all the entities in schema.graphql
     - DeclaredDepositIntent